 This is an intensive three-week study abroad course.
-The course will take place at University College Ghent in Belgium, with three preparatory class sessions to take place at UVA.
+The course will take place at University College Ghent in Belgium, with two preparatory class sessions to take place at UVA.

 This course focuses on acoustic phonetics.
 The first classes cover the characteristics, graphic representations, and parameters of periodic and aperiodic sound.
 The acoustic analytic framework is then applied to speech sounds.
 Students will explore the acoustic properties of different segment types, formants, pitch, intensity, spectra, and voice pulsing, among other phenomena.
 The emphasis will be on parameters that influence speech intelligibility, the correlates of language variation (comparison between languages, effects of dialects), as well as some aspects of phonetic pathology.